The Lavin Agency Speakers Bureau

 Poverty and equality shape not just how students get to college, but how they make it through.

-Elite colleges are accepting diverse and disadvantaged students more than ever before—but to Anthony Jack, access isn’t enough to ensure belonging.
+Elite colleges are accepting disadvantaged students more than ever before—but to Anthony Jack, access isn’t enough to ensure belonging.
 As author of The Privileged Poor and Class Dismissed, Anthony—once a low-income, first-generation college student himself—details how class divides on campus create barriers to academic and career success, and shares what schools can do to truly level the playing field.
 Anthony is also the faculty director of Boston University’s Newbury Center, which serves first-generation students and focuses on student success and inclusion.
 Ibram X. Kendi, #1 New York Times bestselling author of How to Be an Antiracist, says that Anthony “exposes the deep-seated inequalities that plague higher education and our society, elevating the voices of the most vulnerable students and daring colleges not only to listen, but to learn and transform.”

 “Anthony Abraham Jack powerfully illuminates the aspects of the student experience that exist beyond the gloss of the university brochure.
 Class Dismissed should be mandatory reading at every college in the country.”—Clint Smith, #1 New York Times bestselling author of How the Word Is Passed